chicomcastro/Space-Welcome/README.md

 Here's a little project I've made for announce new members of a group I'm participating in college.

-Feel free to use as you like, all code is here on GitHub.

 # Assets
 Used assets by [Kenney](https://www.kenney.nl/):
 - Art